The Peace of Westphalia

 fighting against German armies that contained Protestants.
 The theological

-arguments began to lose their effectiveness.As a
+arguments began to lose their effectiveness.As

-result, justifications back home morphed into an argument resembling a modernday“police action.”
-Sweden was forced to come to
+a result, justifications back home morphed into an argument resembling a modernday“police action.”
+Sweden

-terms with Richelieu’s new style of foreign policy and adjust its own arguments
+was forced to come to terms with Richelieu’s new style of foreign policy and

-of authority accordingly, even though this meant a reduction in credibility in
+adjust its own arguments of authority accordingly, even though this meant a

 To a lesser extent,